Peer support services (webpage)

 Can I use my regular treatment or therapy services while I am using a peer support service?

 Yes, peer support services can complement your rehabilitation treatment or therapy.
 However, peer support services should not take the place of medical or allied health treatments.
 If you have any concerns about engaging with a peer support service or program you should check first with your GP or treating team.

 Speak to your GP or treating practitioner.
 Your local council or community health centre may also have information on peer support services available in your local area.

 For further information related to Mental Health and/or Persistent Pain, visit the TAC website and search for ‘mental health and persistent pain resources.’

 Where do I find peer support services?

 There are a large number of peer support services across Victoria and Australia.
-Listed are a few that may be helpful to TAC clients, their families and carers.
+Listed are a few tools that may help you identify the supports available in your community.
+This information may be helpful to TAC clients, their families and carers.